Onestop-advanceAI/AML/README.md

 1. *Approach 1*

-Goto `VERIFICATIONS > All Verifications` and retrieve the `transactionId` in the search box.
+Goto *VERIFICATIONS* >  *All Verifications* and retrieve the `transactionId` in the search box.
 In this way, you can get transaction detail info, e.g., status, input parameters, and decision result.
-If there is `case` with this transaction, you can goto menu `CASES > All Cases` to review and finalize the case status in a similar way.
+If there is `case` with this transaction, you can goto menu *CASES > All Cases* to review and finalize the case status in a similar way.

 2. *Approach 2*

-Retrieve transaction detail information via our Open API [getTransactionDetail](https://github.com/Onestop-advanceAI/APIRepostiroy/blob/master/open_apis/workflow_query_result.md) with `transactionId` and *ADVAI_KEY*.
+Retrieve transaction detail information via our Open API [`transaction query` ](https://github.com/Onestop-advanceAI/APIRepostiroy/blob/master/open_apis/workflow_query_result.md) with `transactionId` and *ADVAI_KEY*.

 3. *Approach 3*

 Setup a transaction callback method, and OSP will notify you when transaction ends.
-This feature is not public currently, and you need to contact our engineers to set it up.
+As this feature is not public currently, you need to contact our engineers to set it up.